 - St. John’s University

 Honors by Contract Program

-All students with a grade point average of 2.5 or above, or its equivalent, from high schools, other higher education institutions, or Ocean County College are eligible to enroll in the Honors by Contract courses.
-Students may enroll in two Honors by Contract courses per semester.
+All students with a GPA of 2.5 or above, or its equivalent, from high school, other higher educational institutions, or Ocean County College are eligible to enroll in the Honors by Contract courses.
+Students may only enroll in two Honors by Contract courses per semester.
 Students enrolled in any remedial courses may not participate in the Program.
-Faculty members who teach college-level courses (100 level and above) may participate in the Honors by Contract Program; however, STSC 150 is not included.
+However, students may appeal to the Vice President of Academic Affairs for special permission.
+Faculty members who teach college level courses, i.e. 100 level and above, may participate in the Program (STSC 150 may not be included).

 New Jersey Stars Program